 Most RV manuals and experienced RVers say 60 psi is the maximum water pressure your camper can take, but many campers choose to keep theirs around 45-50 psi.

-It’s especially important to try and stay in the lower 45 psi range if you have an older RV.
+It’s especially important to stay in the lower 45 psi range if you have an older RV.